digime/digime-sdk-nodejs/guides/authorize.md

 // sampleData - (Optional) Use for testing flow with sample datasets
 // locale - (Optional) Send prefared locale for authorization client to be used.
 Default is en.
 // includeSampleDataOnlySources - (Optional) Flag to indicate if we should include sample data only sources.
 Default is false.
+// storageId - (Optional) Provide storage.id returned createProvisionalStorage to connect this storage to created user

 const result = await sdk.getAuthorizeUrl({
     contractDetails,